You Are So Capable of Personal Success!

 The process of esteeming yourself means that you’re setting a higher value on your happiness and creating the life you deserve.
 If you think you’re undeserving, then your needs become an afterthought.

-Instead of waiting for everything to be flawless before you spread your wings and fly, begin to create the life you want now.
+Let’s do this: Instead of waiting for everything to be flawless before you take action, begin to create the life you want now:

 - Make a decision to believe in yourself.
 Only you can take responsibility for your dignity.

 - Acknowledge and celebrate the success you’ve already achieved.
 It’s okay to showcase your talents, promote your abilities and foster your potential.
 How else will others know?
 Write them down as you identify them and keep the list as a sort of victory journal.